Raging Abe Simpson and His Grumbling Grandson in 'The Curse of the Flying Hellfish': Reception

 In its original broadcast, "The Curse of the Flying Hellfish" finished 48th in the ratings for the week of April 22 to April 28, 1996, with a Nielsen rating of 8.3.
-The episode was the second highest-rated show on the Fox network that week, following The X-Files.
+The episode was the second-highest-rated show on the Fox network that week, following The X-Files.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote that the episode is "notable for Mr Burns' impersonation of Marge, some spectacular action sequences, and some good underwater scenes – but [it is] not especially brilliant".
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote that the episode is "notable for Mr Burns' impersonation of Marge, some spectacular action sequences, and some good underwater scenes—but [it is] not especially brilliant".
 Dave Foster of DVD Times said: "It's easily the highlight of this season in terms of cinematic presence, with wonderful animation, staging and lighting which complements what is essentially a mini action adventure movie superbly realised via Grandpa and Bart.
 Like numerous episodes this season it also works as another example of family ties being reinforced though never at the sake of entertainment."
 DVD Movie Guide's Colin Jacobson wrote that "many Grampa episodes tank, but 'Hellfish' provides a very notable exception.
 It's a lot of fun to see his wartime past, especially since we find precursors of series regulars.
 I also like the action swing the story takes, as it becomes clever and inventive.
 This comes out as a terrific show."

-Adam Finley of TV Squad listed “Raging Abe” as one of the most touching episodes of The Simpsons, noting that it is "more 'crazy action flick' than emotional, but I list it here because it shows Grandpa Simpson as someone other than a crazy old coot."
+Adam Finley of TV Squad listed "Raging Abe" as one of the most touching episodes of The Simpsons, noting that it is "more 'crazy action flick' than emotional, but I list it here because it shows Grandpa Simpson as someone other than a crazy old coot."
+Florencia Aberastury, Christopher Raley, and Robert Vaux of Comic Book Resources ranked it No. 25 on their list of the 25 Funniest Episodes of The Simpsons, Ranked.
+They highlighted the relationship between Bart and Abe, stating that it "clearly demonstrates that Grampa Simpson can be a hilarious main character given the right plot."
+Robert Canning of IGN gave it an 8.9 ("Great"), saying that "Raging Abe Simpson and His Grumbling Grandson in 'The Curse of the Flying Hellfish' is a hilarious romp.
+The action and twists may overshadow the jokes, but the episode is still very entertaining."
+Erik Adams called the episode "a visual feast assembled from scraps of pulpy adventure serials and vintage military comics.
+Director Jeffrey Lynch goes for flash early and often in this episode, lowering the vantage point of the camera and playing up the leading lines, taking great care in conveying the action in Jonathan Collier’s script.
+It’s a genre exercise, but one that never strays far from the truth of its main character.
+Abe stories frequently hinge on the character’s anxieties about obsolescence and death, and he’s given a tangible reason to assert his liveliness here. ...
+And to bring it back to the small stuff that was The Simpsons’ signature, there’s still this tale of Grampa redeeming himself in the eyes of his grandson."